laminas/laminas-session/doc/book/zend.session.config.md

 ### Service Manager Factory

-`Zend\Session` ships with a Service Manager &lt;zend.service-manager.intro&gt; factory which reads configuration data from the application configuration and injects a corresponding instance of `Zend\Session\Config\SessionConfig` into the session manager automatically.
+`Laminas\Session` ships with a Service Manager &lt;laminas.service-manager.intro&gt; factory which reads configuration data from the application configuration and injects a corresponding instance of `Laminas\Session\Config\SessionConfig` into the session manager automatically.

 To use this factory, you first need to register it with the Service Manager by adding the appropriate factory definition: